aehm03/visual-clothing-recomendation/README.md

 # Setup
-* Create and activate virtualenv for backend in `.venv`
+* Create and activate virtualenv for backend in `venv`

 ## Detection Model